 Mark the fabric you have in the shape of your choice.
 I have cut long strips of fabric.
 Do add about 1/4 inch on either side as seam allowance.
-Learn more about read the post on Patchwork here.
+Read the post on joining fabric pieces in Patchwork here.

 Join small Fabric pieces with insertion stitches

 Gather all those fabric scraps together in a color scheme you want.
 Take some pins as well.

 Cut pieces of fabric with straight edges – they need not be square or of any exact shape.
 They need not be of the same size – but they should have a synchronization – the colors should go well with each other.